rsalmei/alive-progress/README.md

 ### Displaying messages

-While inside an `alive_bar` context, you can effortlessly display messages, tightly integrated with the current progress bar being displayed!
-It won't break in any way, and will even enrich your message!
+While inside an `alive_bar` context, you can effortlessly display messages tightly integrated with the current progress bar being displayed!
+It won't break in any way and will even enrich your message!
 - the cool `bar.text('message')` and `bar.text = 'message'` set a situational message right within the bar, where you can display something about the current item or the phase the processing is in;
 - the (📌 new) dynamic title, which can be set right at the start, but also be changed anytime with `bar.title('Title')` and `bar.title = 'Title'` — mix with `title_length` to keep the bar from changing its length;
 - the usual Python `print()` statement, where `alive_bar` nicely cleans up the line, prints your message alongside the current bar position at the time, and continues the bar right below it;
-- the standard Python `logging` framework, including file outputs, are also enriched exactly like the previous one;
+- the standard Python `logging` framework, including file outputs, is also enriched exactly like the previous one;
 - if you're using click CLI lib, you can even use `click.echo()` to print styled text.

-Awesome humm?
+Awesome right?
 And all of these work just the same in a terminal or in a Jupyter notebook!

 ![alive-progress printing messages](img/print-hook.gif)